muhammad1339/the_movie/README.md

 # the_movie

-# Flutter Movie App Task using The Movie Database (TMDb) API
+# Flutter Movie App using The Movie Database (TMDb) API

 ## Objective
 The objective of this task is to create a Flutter application that allows users to browse movies